Theatre Sports and Improvisation

 About Susan Fogarty

 As a founding member of the Court Jesters improvisation and theatresports arm of the Court Theatre, she worked extensively as both a performer and teacher of improvisation and theatresports.
 She also completed improvisation and theatresports training with the world-renowned Groundlings impov troupe in Los Angeles.
-She was a founding performer of New Zealand’s longest running comedy show, Scared Scriptless (Court Theatre, Christchurch) and has taught theatresports to primary and high school students.
+She is a founding performer of New Zealand’s longest running comedy show, Scared Scriptless (Court Theatre, Christchurch) and has taught theatresports to primary and high school students.
 She also teachers improvisation to corporates as part of their communications professional development.